Jesus invites us to rise and shine!

 To me, this says we have a great capacity to do good things and make the world a better place.
 We are all called to be bearers of good news about how God has revealed himself to each us.
 We are called to encourage others by sharing our trials and triumphs.
 We are called to inspire others with our spiritual experiences and revelations.
 We are called to celebrate life even when others are cursing the darkness.
 We can be joyful about life even when the going gets difficult.
 We can love each other even if we are all a little imperfect.

 Jesus believes in his disciples; he has faith in each of us!
 This scripture says to go for it!
 Don’t be ashamed!
 Reach out to people.
 Share your faith.
 Open up your heart.
 Be transparent.
 Give testimonies about the miracles you have seen and the ways in which God has saved and rescued you.
 Affirm the goodness of God’s creation, and illuminate the ways in which he is actively transforming the world.
 Worship with freedom.
-Be transparent.
 Get outside of your comfort zone.
 Help others.
 Love freely.
 Be an optimist.
 Cast a light on the bright side of things.
 Don’t be afraid to shine in the darkness.
 Be light.
 Like the song says, “This little light of mine, I’m gonna let it shine!!!

 What does this scripture say to you?